FAFSA and the CSS Profile: What are they and how do they work?

 • Primary residence

-• Bank accounts, including checking accounts, savings accounts and CDs
+• Bank accounts, including checking accounts, savings accounts, CDs

 • Trust funds